FREQUENTLY ASKED QUESTIONS

 What if I do my part and this fails?

-If we sense that your training is not going well because you are not testing your blood glucose levels, we will request copies of your test logs for the past three (3) months.
+If we sense that your training is not going well because you are not testing your blood glucose (BG) levels, we will request copies of your test logs for the past three (3) months.
 If you bring a Poodle into your home, properly carry through with your two (2) levels of real obedience training (not puppy training and not agility training), follow through with e-mail directions given, maintain the healthcare and grooming requirements of the Poodle, and stay in cooperative communication with us, and things still do not work out, Sugar Dogs International, Inc. will evaluate the Poodle and the diabetic in an attempt to see if there is anything else that should be corrected.
 We tailor our program to you.
 If the Poodle is failing to alert due to no fault of the diabetic (or his/her family or their circumstances) and the family and/or individual are properly carrying through with all directions and responsibilities, Sugar Dogs International, Inc. will work with you and your Poodle Rescue organization or breeder to exchange the Poodle for another.
 If the diabetic or his/her family is only failing in certain areas but trying very hard, and the Poodle is not alerting, and we feel another Poodle would still suit the situation better, we may opt to work with you and your Poodle Rescue organization or breeder to exchange the Poodle for another.

 Bottom line is that training any dog is work.
-If you do not do your part including attending two (2) levels of obedience training, doing your training homework, following through with the guidance given on consistent glucose testing, and other homework required with the Poodle as may be specific to you and/or your Poodle, following instructions in a cooperative spirit, of course it will not work.
+If you do not do your part including attending two (2) levels of obedience training, doing your training homework, following through with the guidance given on consistent blood glucose (BG) testing, and other homework required with the Poodle as may be specific to you and/or your Poodle, following instructions in a cooperative spirit, of course it will not work.
 No one at Sugar Dogs International has a magic wand, yet.

 What if my endocrinologist won’t prescribe a diabetic alert dog (or medical alert dog)?